jorge-martinez-gil/stable-marriage/README.md

-# Stable
-Optimal Selection of Training Courses for Unemployed People based on Stable Marriage Model
+# Stable: Optimal Training Course Selection for Unemployed People

-There are two implemntation versions:

-- Java version (original)
-- Python version
+### Utilizing the Stable Marriage Model for Enhanced Outcomes

+Welcome to **Stable**, a unique project designed to facilitate optimal selection of training courses for unemployed individuals using a novel variant Stable Marriage Model.
+Our goal is to empower unemployed individuals by matching them with the most suitable training courses, thus enhancing their chances of securing employment.

+## 🌟 Features
+- **Two Implementation Versions**: Our project is available in two different programming languages for broader accessibility and usability.
+  - **Java Version**: The original implementation, offering robust performance and wide compatibility.
+  - **Python Version**: A modern take on the project, providing ease of use and flexibility.

 ## Citation
 Jorge Martinez-Gil, Bernhard Freudenthaler: Optimal Selection of Training Courses for Unemployed People based on Stable Marriage Model. iiWAS 2019: 260-266